Quality of Life Indicators

 The Urban Audit in Switzerland has applied the OECD framework for measuring the quality of life in their ten cities.

 The dimensions vary depending on a city’s or region's spatial structure.
-The regional aspect of the quality of life concept is also addressed in the OECD report "How's Life in Your Region?"
-These concepts are currently used by Eurostat and the EU regional policies with regard to regional and municipal analyses.
+The regional aspect of the quality of life concept is also addressed in the OECD report "How's Life in Your Region?".
+Since 2017, Eurostat has published a selection of indicators in the “Regions and Cities Illustrated” web-based tool.

 Quality of life is a multi-dimensional concept in which the dimensions are connected to one another.
 A good education, for example, can lead to a higher income and in this way positively influence housing conditions.

 Everyone aspires to a good quality of life but the individual realisation varies greatly.
 The quality of life is also shaped by the structures and opportunities available in a particular city.
 In addition to traditional economic factors such as the taxation rate, the quality of life constitutes an important element in a city's attractiveness.
 For this reason, the quality of life plays an important part in urban development policy as it attracts people and businesses, thus generating capital for development.

 OECD (2011), How’s Life?: Measuring Well-being, OECD Publishing